ta0kira/zeolite/README.md

   data members of any other object; not even other objects of the same type.
   This forces the programmer to also think about usage patterns when dealing with other objects of the same type.

+- **No `null` values.** Every variable must be explicitly initialized.
+This obviates questions of whether or not a variable actually contains a value.
+  When combined with the elimination of default construction, this means that a variable can only hold values that a type author has specifically allowed.

+  Zeolite has an `optional` storage modifier for use in a variable's type, but it creates a new and incompatible type, whose value cannot be used without first extracting it.
+This is in contrast to Java allowing any variable to be `null`.
+(It is more like `Optional` in Java 8, but as built-in syntax, and with nesting disallowed.)

 - **No reflection or down-casting.** The only thing that has access to the "real" type of a value is the value itself.
 This means that the reflection and